 Neimanis, Astrida, Bodies of Water, Bloomsbury Academic (2019), p.
 163

 Environmental consciousness means being aware of the diversity of perceptions.
-There is no certain order, the human scaled perception is just one of a billion.
-We will always have an anthropocentric scaled perception of things.
-But it is an essential step to see, that humans will never be self-sufficient.
+There is no certain order; human-scaled perception is only one among billions.
+We may never fully escape an anthropocentric understanding of the world.
+Yet it is essential to recognize that we will never be self-sufficient.

 Morton, Timothy, Hybride Ökologien, diaphanes (2020), p.112

-Today, philosophy and science grow more strongly together in their common belief of the holobiont, a term to describe all subjects of planet earth as an intra-dependent whole, instead of individual units.
-It becomes important to acknowledge objects and substances not as isolated entities, but to recognise their lasting intra-actions and effects within human and non-human lives and ecologies, in private as in planetary scale.
+Philosophy and Sciences make use of the concept of the holobiont, to describing all entities on the planet as an interdependent whole, rather than isolated units.
+It becomes important to acknowledge objects and substances not as separate entities, but to recognise their ongoing intra-actions and effects within human and non-human lives and ecologies, on both private and planetary scales.

 Lynn Margulis, de.wikipedia.org/wiki/Holobiont, accessed 9 August 2021

-This politically oriented onto-epistemology can be described as transcorporeality: Seeing humans and humanity less as isolated entities but more as oceanic eddies (Astrida Neimanis) to overcome borders and segregations to expand our understanding of what needs to be taken care of.
+This politically oriented onto-epistemology can be described through the lens of transcorporeality: understanding humans and humanity less as isolated entities and more as "oceanic eddies" (Astrida Neimanis), in order to overcome borders and segregation, and to expand our sense of what requires care.

-Perceiving things as fluid instead of solid, as transition instead of state, everything becomes vibrant and everything becomes matter.
-Water is circulating, everything is.
-Ecology itself is nothing localised, it’s fluid and migrating, circulating, transforming like water.
-The glass of water we drink has come from the tab, filtered water, originated from some spring or rainfall.
-And it will go back there, after we digest, we drained it into a system, streaming towards the closest ocean.
+Perceiving things as fluid rather than solid, as transition rather than state, everything becomes vibrant and everything becomes matter.
+Water is circulating, everything is too.
+Ecology itself is not localised; it is fluid and migrating, circulating and transforming like water.
+The glass of water we drink comes from the tap, has been filtered, originated in a spring or rainfall.
+It will return there again, after we digest it, as it moves through systems, eventually streaming toward the nearest ocean.

 Circulation is not only a question of place, but also of time.